 When to Call the Doctor

-Call the doctor if your child shows any of the following symptoms:
+Call the doctor if your child shows any of these symptoms:

 - poop or liquid stool in the underwear when your child isn't ill

 - hard poop or pain when having a BM